Greater St. Louis Area Council

 The Greater St. Louis Area Council (GSLAC) of Scouting America was formed in 1911 and is based in St. Louis, Missouri.
 The council serves Scouts in the St. Louis Metro area, southeast Missouri, and southern and central Illinois.

 The council had about 25,000 youth enrolled in its programs as of 2024.

 History

 GSLAC was formed in 1911 as the Saint Louis Council, BSA.

 In September 2016 the Lewis and Clark Council voted to merge with GSLAC, effective January 1, 2017.
 In September 2018, the Lincoln Trails Council voted to merge into GSLAC, and this took effect January 1, 2019.

 Until 2021, GSLAC was part of the BSA's Central Region.
 With the adoption of National Service Territories in June 2021, GSLAC became a member of NST 5, now known as Council Service Territory 5.

+In October 2025, the council service center relocated from the Central West End neighborhood of St. Louis to suburban Town and Country.

 Administration

 The council employs Professional Scouters and support staff, who serve under the direction of the Scout executive.
 Each district in the council is served by a district executive or district associate.
 Larger districts are served by a district director and one or more district executives.

 The council's program department is tasked with executing camping, STEM, training, advancement, and activity operations year-round.
 Each summer, seasonal camp staff are hired to run summer camp programs for Scouts BSA and Cub Scout youth members.
 GSLAC owns and operates six camp properties: